-The following legal obligations - the convention on the prevention and punishment of the crime of genocide, the covenant on civil and political rights and its optional protocol on the abolition of the death penalty, and the convention on enforced disappearances - are, within the human rights constitution (basic treaties), the ones mostly concerned with the right to life.
-They are the minimum international standards needed for any country to show full legal respect for life and the right to life.
-National constitutions should reflect as well this legal stand in favor of life.
+The following legal obligations - the convention on the prevention and punishment of the crime of genocide, the covenant on civil and political rights and its optional protocol on the abolition of the death penalty and the convention on enforced disappearances - are, within the human rights constitution or basic treaties, the ones directly concerned with the right to life.
+They are the minimum international standards needed for any country to show full legal respect for life and to the right to life.
+National constitutions should reflect this legal stand in favor of life.

-However, beyond legal aspects, it is consciously evident that it is the bounty of life, the ethics, the knowledge and the human best practices, strong heart feelings and our well understood instincts, our good will; it is what we offer to each other and to humanity for life, living well and living means; it is what our institutions promote and exemplify to pursue progress in dignity and to achieve a sustainable civilization on Earth and so forth it is our personal and collective commitments that give a future, a meaning and a worth to the lives we lead and live, leaving no one behind, for ourselves as for future generations.
+However, beyond legal aspects, it is consciously evident that it is the bounty of life, the ethics, the knowledge and the human best practices, it is our progresses so far as a species and as a civilization and as individuals it is our strong heart feelings and our well understood instincts, our good will and what we offer to each other and to humanity, what our institutions promote and exemplify to pursue progress in dignity and to achieve a sustainable civilization on Earth; it is our personal and collective commitments that give a future, a meaning and a worth to the lives we lead, live and share, leaving no one behind, for ourselves as for future generations.